Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 ### Introduction

-This doc introduces how to create or customize an enclave in the Penglai-TVM, such as how to configure the enclave parameters and what is the usage of each enclave-side/host-side interface, etc.
+This doc introduces how to create or customize an enclave in the Penglai-TVM, such as how to configure the enclave parameters in Penglai sdk and what's the usage of each enclave-side / host-side interface, etc.

 Penglai-TVM is a scalable enclave system on RISC-V, which realizes the fine-grained and scalable memory management.
-We leverage the RISC-V feature: Trap Virtual Memory to implement the Guard Page Table with pure software design.
-More details of Guard Page Table can be found in our OSDI paper: "Scalable memory protection in PENGLAI Enclave".
+We leverage the RISC-V feature: Trap Virtual Memory (TVM) to implement the Guard Page Table with pure software design.
+More details of Guard Page Table can be found in our [OSDI paper](https://ipads.se.sjtu.edu.cn/zh/publications/FengOSDI21-preprint.pdf).

 ### File Structure